hyosung11/Launch-School/Courses/journal.md

 07:22 I feel a little slow studying today, but it's okay.
 I'm on to the practice problems before breakfast.
 All is well.

 08:47 I'm back from dropping the kids off at school and ready to study.

+10:05 Something wrong with iMac.
+I have to reboot again.
+Ugh.